wenwend/One-time-Pad/README.md

 # One-time-Pad
 Definition:
-Primary reference on One-Time Pads (OTP)
+Primary reference on One-Time Pads (OTP):https://en.wikipedia.org/wiki/One-time_pad

 Plaintext is the term for the information that you wish to encrypt and protect.
 It is human readable.